There are many ideas as to what constitutes Development Education. Irish Aid offers a comprehensive definition:

 The study of specific curriculum design models to aid educators with the analysis, development, and improvement of curriculum at specific education levels.
 Includes development of a curriculum project.

 EDCI 696 (1-2cr) - Project Implementation

-Students are expected to make practical application of an educational theory through practical implementation and supervision of an instruction and/or curriculum project.
-Students are expected to collect field-based data related to such functions, and, with such data, revise the original project.
+Students make practical application of an educational theory through design, development, and implementation of an instruction and/or curriculum project.
+Students collect field-based data documenting project performance with such data, revise the original project.

 CIDS 550 (3cr) - Education for Sustainable Development